 Electronic Position Indication Radio Beacons - EPIRBs - are the ultimate in maritime and aviation rescue.
 EPIRBs are small radiobeacons designed to help authorities and rescue orginisations find boats in distress.
 Each EPIRB is required to be registered to the vessel, and in an emergency, this allows authorities to gather vessel data, addresses, phonenumbers, and any other usable information that is important for a rescue.
-Since 2009, EPIRBs have used either a 406MHz frequency, which provides 2km accuracy, or a combination 406MHz/GPS system - which brings the search zone down to 100m.
+Since 2009, EPIRBs have used either a 406MHz frequency, which provides a 5km search radius, or a combination 406MHz/GPS system - which brings the search zone down to 100m.

 EPIRBs are considered mandatory safety equipment for most Australian states and Territories when heading offshore.
 Please check with your governing body for an up to date safety checklist.